mth229/mth229.github.io/newton.md

 xstar, ctr = nm(f, fp, 0)	# takes 6 steps
 ```

-However, the `Roots` package implements the `newton` function.
-So we shall use that.
+However, the `MTH229` package provides the `newton` function.
+So we shall use that in the sequel.
 To see the number of steps, the argument `verbose=true` may be given.

 ----